On a roll, Pakistan set to conquer Afghanistan at Headingley

 Pakistan could opt to promote the in-form Haris Sohail, who hit back-to-back fifties against South Africa and New Zealand.
 Haris has provided the team’s batting with a much-needed shot in the arm and could be more useful batting at number 4.

 Before the six-wicket win against New Zealand in Birmingham, Mohammad Amir was almost single-handedly providing sting to Pakistan’s bowling.
-But in a welcome change, young left-arm pacer Shaheen Shah Afridi bowled a sensational spell to derail the Black Caps at Edgbaston.
+But in a welcome change young left-armer Shaheen Shah Afridi bowled a sensational spell to derail the Black Caps at Edgbaston.

 The duo together with Wahab Riaz form a potent pace attack that should keep Afghanistan’s out-of-sorts batting line-up under pressure.
 The spin trio of Shadab Khan, Imad Wasim and Hafeez look set to deliver the killer punch on what is likely to be the hottest day of the year.